Kiki Musampa: Trabzonspor and AZ

 On 30 August 2006, Musampa signed a three-year contract for Turkish club Trabzonspor on a free transfer.

 After being released from Trabzonspor, Musampa trained with English Premiership side Sunderland for a period but ultimately was not signed by the club.
 After returning to the Netherlands, Musampa trained with Eredivisie outfit AZ.
 In November 2007, he signed a contract at the club for the rest of the season, but he was released from his contract on 1 January 2008.

 FC Seoul

 After an unsuccessful trial with Toronto FC of Major League Soccer he signed a two-year contract with K-League side FC Seoul in March 2008.
 His stay in South Korea was brief, as he made just three league appearances and two League Cup appearances for the club before the two parties agreed to mutually terminate his contract in June 2008.

 Willem II

-On 14 March 2009, Musampa returned to professional football signing for Willem II Tilburg in the Netherlands.
+On 14 March 2009, Musampa returned to professional football signing for Willem II in the Netherlands.

 Metz

-In September 2009 the winger went on trial with French side FC Metz, scored one goal in a friendly match, but the club did not sign him in the end.
+In September 2009, the winger went on trial with French side Metz and scored one goal in a friendly match, but the club did not sign him in the end.

 He eventually announced his retirement from professional football.